christat/inOneWeekend/README.md

 ## Compile/run

-The code can be compiled the following under each chapter's folder:
+The code can be compiled with the following command under each chapter's folder:

 ```
 g++ main.cpp -o ch_<N> > ch_<N>.ppm